utikeev/monaco-editor/website/playground/monaco.d.ts.txt

          * Defaults to advanced.
          */
         autoIndent?: 'none' | 'keep' | 'brackets' | 'advanced' | 'full';
         /**
+         * Emulate selection behaviour of tab characters when using spaces for indentation.
+         * This means selection will stick to tab stops.
+         */
+        stickyTabStops?: boolean;
+        /**
          * Enable format on type.
          * Defaults to false.